cultural-impact-of-warfare

 Saxon fighters were far more than peripheral auxiliaries in the armies of larger kingdoms.
 They were often the backbone of the defense and expansion of early medieval states.
 Their willingness to fight for foreign rulers, from Charlemagne to the Byzantine emperor, demonstrates the fluid nature of early medieval allegiance—and the universal demand for skilled warriors.
 Understanding Saxon participation in these campaigns offers a window into the formation of modern Europe, where local loyalty and imperial ambition intersected on the battlefield.
 Their legacy is not merely a footnote in military history; it is a testament to the adaptability and resilience of a people whose martial tradition shaped the course of the Middle Ages.

 For further reading, consult sources such as the Britannica entry on the Saxon people, the History Today article on the Battle of Brunanburh, and Medievalists.net for studies on Anglo-Saxon warfare.
-Additional details on Saxon mercenaries in Byzantium can be found in academic works on the Varangian Guard.
+Additional details on Saxon mercenaries in Byzantium can be found in academic works on the Varangian Guard, such as those referenced in the JSTOR article on the Varangian Guard.